If You Want to Own a Safe Marijuana Stock, Read This

 Don’t forget, SMG is not just about hydroponic growing equipment.
 The company also has a portfolio of established brands in lawn and garden care products.
 These brands, such as “Miracle-Gro,” “Scotts,” and “Ortho,” are proven to generate recurring cash flows for the company.

-Also, keep in mind that Scotts Miracle-Gro has been around for well over a century.
-And while its core business doesn’t seem as exciting its cannabis segment, the company’s entrenched position in the lawn and garden market means SMG stock probably won’t crash as much as the high-flying weed stocks when investors turn to risk-off mode in the next market sell-off.
+Keep in mind that Scotts Miracle-Gro has been around for well over a century.
+And while its core business doesn’t seem as exciting as its cannabis segment, the company’s entrenched position in the lawn and garden market means SMG stock probably won’t crash as much as the high-flying weed stocks when investors turn to risk-off mode in the next market sell-off.

 If you’ve been following my column here at Profit Confidential, you’d know that I prefer marijuana stocks that can pay you cash with certainty.
-The reason is simple: With pot stocks being some of the most volatile tickers in today’s market, earning a cash return with certainty can provide investors with a peace of mind.
+The reason is simple.
+With pot stocks being some of the most volatile tickers in today’s market, earning a cash return with certainty can provide peace of mind.

 There you have it.
 Given what happened recently, the outlook for the stock market has gotten gloomier, to say the least.
 In this kind of environment, Scotts Miracle-Gro Co offers a relatively safe way for investors to get some exposure to the cannabis industry.